NREL/nrelWattileExt/test/README.md

    `equip`, `point`, and `task` records in the current project and will overwrite existing example functions.
 Use with caution!

+2. Executing the example code you just imported requires that you either have **nrelPredictiveAnalyticsExt** installed and enabled, or that you have manually imported the extension's functions (located in the files in `lib/`) into the SkySpark database.
+(Manually importing the functions is best for development; see the top-level **README**.)
+The `testEnvironmentSetup()` function can facilitate importing the files from `lib/`:

+   1. Upload the TRIO files from `lib/` into SkySpark during Step 6 above.

+   2. In Step 8 above, supply the `developer` marker tag as an option:

+      ```
+      testEnvironmentSetup({developer})
+      ```

+   See the top-level **README** for instructions on exporting modified versions of the functions to include in the extension codebase.

-2. If you need to replace the existing files `setup.trio`, `example_funcs.trio`, `folio_records.trio`, or `folio_his.zinc` after initially uploading them via the SkySpark *Tools* app, you must first delete the existing versions.
-   (Otherwise, SkySpark will make a new copy with an integer suffix rather than overwriting the existing version.)
+3. If you need to replace any existing files (`setup.trio`, `example_funcs.trio`, `folio_records.trio`, etc.) after initially uploading them via the SkySpark *Tools* app, you must first delete the existing versions.
+Otherwise, SkySpark will make a new copy with an integer suffix rather than overwriting the existing version.)

 Getting Started
 ---------------

-After setup, to get started, try looking at the source code, then running, the following functions:
+After setup, to get started, first start Docker (if it isn't alreay running).
+Then, inspect and run the following functions:

-1. `exampleQuery()`
+1. `task(@p:pred_test:r:29e7afcb-0fcefdd7).examplePythonInteraction`
-2. `exampleHistoryRead()`
+2. `task(@p:pred_test:r:2a06ba36-9cf5ad53).testPrepDataV4`
-3. `task(@p:pred_test:r:29e7afcb-0fcefdd7).examplePythonInteraction` -- Make
-   sure Docker is running for this one!

-The function `examplePythonTask()` is for use with the pre-defined `task` record and provides a simple way to interface with a persistent Python session.
-It is not intended to be called directly.

-**TO DO:** If we create a SkySpark extension out of this, most of the *example* functions would possible go away?
-The test environment would just install and use the extension?
+You can also try `testPrepDataV4`.